maxrothman/personal_finance_app/big_wishlist_o_features.md

  - Option to try automatic filtering but still require human approval
 - Eventually, machine learning for automatic processing
 - Option to notify another user to process a transaction (e.g. "What's this?")
+- Maybe "multiple buckets" idea can be generalized for any number of user-defined groups?
+Use case?

 <br>
 ###Reports/Visualization